Oju-kwu/SIEM-Implementation-and-Log-analysis/README.md

 <img width="1899" height="791" alt="Screenshot 2025-08-20 152559" src="https://github.com/user-attachments/assets/5478f81c-c943-4d8f-8dbc-9afc10234284" />

+## Unusual IP Address Detection
+To identify suspicious or unusual IP addresses attempting to access our infrastructure, we used the following Splunk SPL query: index="main" source="OpenSSH.csv" "authentication failure"
+| rex "rhost=(?<rhost>\d{1,3}(?:\.\d{1,3}){3})"
+| stats count by rhost
+| where count <= 5
+| sort -count

+<img width="1887" height="790" alt="Screenshot 2025-08-20 152949" src="https://github.com/user-attachments/assets/e310ad29-e1d7-44f1-9331-b2c60e33c4d5" />

 This query allowed us to aggregate and rank the number of connection attempts by remote hosts (rhost).
 Based on the results, we identified approximately 15 unusual IP addresses exhibiting abnormal behavior or access patterns, indicating potential unauthorized access attempts or brute-force activities.
 These findings were further analyzed to support alert configurations and dashboard visualizations for proactive monitoring.

-<img width="1887" height="790" alt="Screenshot 2025-08-20 152949" src="https://github.com/user-attachments/assets/e310ad29-e1d7-44f1-9331-b2c60e33c4d5" />

 ## Analysis by Timestamp
 Further analysis done breaks the event by timestamps into 5-minute and group the events that occurred within the same 5-minute window, counts how many events like failed login attempts each remote host (rhost) generated per 5-minute window and filters only those IPs that attempted access more than 5 times in any 5-minute window then sorts the output in descending order by time (latest attempts first).